USA

 Multizone

-Multi-zone mattresses are those whose surface has several zones that differ in hardness, so that each part of the body has a surface that is optimally suited in terms of hardness.
-The multi-zone design is considered very advanced, but in itself it does not guarantee comfort or even the suitability of the mattress for a specific user - much depends on personal preferences, body type and health status.
+Multi-zone mattresses are those whose surface has several zones that differ in rigidity, so that each part of the body has a surface that is optimally suited in rigidity.
+The multi-zone design is considered very advanced, but in itself it does not guarantee comfort or even the suitability of the mattress for a specific user - much depends on personal preferences, body type, and health.
 In addition, such products are noticeably more expensive than single-zone ones.

 Number of layers